peoplespete/RelocationDecisionHelper/UserStories.md

 # User Stories:

-## 1. Generating possible locations:
+## 1. Generating Possible Locations:

 ###  Feature:
   * As a person interested in moving to a new location